-The Institute may, with the approval of the Minister, engage under contract for services such professional and technical or other assistance as may be necessary to enable the Institute to perform its functions effectively.
+(1) The Institute may, with the approval of the Minister, engage under contract for services such professional and technical or other assistance as may be necessary to enable the Institute to perform its functions effectively.

+(2) The Minister may authorise the Institute to enter into contracts described in subsection (1) of a value less than $20 000 (or a higher amount set out in the regulations) without the approval of the Minister under subsection (1).

+(3) An authorisation under subsection (2) is to be in writing and may —

+(a) apply to all contracts or a specified class of contracts; and

+(b) be subject to conditions.

+[Section 32 amended by No. 23 of 2008 s.
+13.]

 33. Use of staff and facilities of departments and instrumentalities

 (1) The Institute may by arrangement with the Minister concerned and on such terms and conditions as may be mutually arranged with that Minister, make use, either full-time or part-time, of —